rochaporto/dashing-ceph/README.md

 Limitations
 -----------

+Dashing seems to go out of memory on devices like raspberrypi.
+A workaround was implemented in the ceph dashboard, just add `?refresh=X` to the url to have it refreshed every X seconds.

 No configuration for the ceph user possible right now (assumes `admin`).

 It would be nice to add additional views (with new dashboards running in the same instance).